 Service architecture

 This section describes the service architecture of SIR.
-It introduces the OCR-related use case in Sub-section 2.1.1, provides technical insight regarding CDSTAR, the system that provides the foundation to implement SIR, in Sub-section 2.1.2, and outlines the overall, high-level architecture of the SIR framework in Sub-section 2.1.3.
+It introduces the OCR-related use case in Sub-section 2.1.1, provides technical insight regarding Common Data Storage Architecture (CDSTAR), the system that provides the foundation to implement SIR, in Sub-section 2.1.2, and outlines the overall, high-level architecture of the SIR framework in Sub-section 2.1.3.
 The section concludes with a description of the dependencies of SIR with respect to other tools form the EGI landscape.

 Use Case